filtrd/Twit/README.md

-# Twit
+# microblog

-A minimal Twitter-style social app written in plain PHP with SQLite.
+A minimal old skool Twitter-style social app written in plain PHP with SQLite.

 ## Features